balzanavinicius/Adventure-Works-Sales-Customer/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [Vinicius Balzana](mailto:your-email@example.com).
+For any questions or inquiries, please contact [Vinicius Balzana](mailto:viniciusbalzana@outlook.com).